lmaotrigine/med-api/README.md

 Issues with existing functionality, or improvements thereof can be suggested, and I'll try to act on it as quick as possible

+## Docs?

+Too much effort as it stands now.
+Maybe once I add more features, I'll revisit this.
+For now, read docstrings.

+## Frontend?

+Nah.
+Frontend maintenance would prove to be too much workload for me since I struggle with even the most basic CSS.
+Feel free to make your own though.

 ## Rate limits, Authorisation

 None of that just yet.
 I've delegated DDoS protection to Cloudflare, and again, I expect that this won't be used by